Costa Rica Global Business Entities Guide Costa Rica Limited Liability Company - Sociedad de Responsabilidad Limitada (SRL)

 Its capital stock can be issued only in national currency (colones).

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

 Under Costa Rican law it is possible for SRLs to enter into legal mergers (whereby the Company ceases to exist by operation of law and its assets are acquired under universal succession of title) and mergers of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets), and conversions (changing into another form of legal entity without ceasing to exist).
+[Note to Multilaw: this response does not specify whether an SRL can perform such transactions in the international context]

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Yes, they can be listed or publicly held.
-Listed and public Companies also have other specific requirements.
+Listed and public companies also have other specific requirements.

 Can this type of entity be used for a non-profit or charitable organization?